-Anyone who’s taken one of my tours of the St. Louis Purina plant can tell that I’m extremely proud to show off our facility to people outside of the company.
+Anyone who’s ever met me can tell that I’m extremely proud to show off our facility.
 I love being the first line of defense against food safety risk and being a part of providing safe, nutritious pet food to consumers.
 I saw the first bag of Just Right by Purina being made, and I love bragging to my friends when I see Purina products on the shelves: “I made that!”
 Around here, there’s a strong sense of pride in the work we do to make safe, nutritious pet food, and being able to show off the final product.

 3. At least dogs love how we smell...